CasteHappy/TheDoorOfFate/content/about/index.md

 ---

 ## Hey!
+*(updated as of 09/12/2025)*
 I'm Caste, a self-taught video editor and fighting game competitor since around 2008.
 From the first time I've had internet access I've always been really fascinated by video editing and graphic design, thanks to places like **Emudesc** (a now defunct internet forum about videogames), **DeviantArt**, and of course **Youtube** and the **YTP / YTPMV** community, which really got me into learning proper video editing software and sparked my interest for a lot of internet subcultures and their repective styles, music preferences, and of course their sense of humour (I've been here for the laughs from the beginning, you see?).

-It's been a really slow learning process because I've never seen any of this as a professional skill, and I honestly used it as a last resort when the Covid pandemic hit.
-Since 2020 I've probably learned a lot more than in the last decade, and there's still a lot I have to explore and get good at.
+It's been a really slow learning process because I've never seen any of this as a professional skill, and I honestly used it as a last resort when the COVID pandemic hit.
+Since 2020 I've probably learned a lot more than in the previous 12 years, and there's still a lot I have to explore and get good at.

 ---

 ## Video Editing
 These are the main tools I use:
 - **MAGIX Vegas Pro 21**
-- **Adobe After Effects 2021**
+- **Adobe After Effects 2024**
-- **Adobe Photoshop 2021**
+- **Adobe Photoshop 2024**
+- **Adobe Illustrator 2024**
 - **Reaper**

-I also have experience with **Adobe Premiere** but I GREATLY dislike the workflow, and the advantages from Vegas Pro are not worth it.
+I also have some experience with **Adobe Premiere** but I GREATLY dislike its workflow.
+I should honestly switch to it at some point but for now I'm the biggest hater, Sony Vegas Stockholm syndrome.

-Since August 2020 I've been working mainly as a video editor for [**Diaphone**](https://www.youtube.com/@Diaphone) (a top level fighting game player and content creator), making mostly all videos and thumbnails on the channel (around 185) and getting over 6 Million views and 70.000 suscribers.
+Since August 2020 I've been working mainly as a video editor for [**Diaphone**](https://www.youtube.com/@Diaphone) (a top level fighting game player and content creator), making mostly all videos and thumbnails on the channel (around 185) and getting over 30 Million views and 170.000 suscribers.
 While also making some other videos and thumbnails for other smallers creators in the same space.

 [**Playlist with all the vids I've edited**](https://www.youtube.com/watch?v=83ZaF5MCVug&list=PLVMomAI1oadE7rru_EC7aDWWqTuectgrt&ab_channel=Diaphone)